gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 	    Welcome to OpenShift Enterprise
 	</h1>

-**Note:** Make sure you are updating the \<h1> tag and not the \<title> tag.
+**Note:** Make sure you are updating the `<h1>` tag and not the `<title>` tag.

 Once the code has been changed, we need to commit our change to the local Git repository.
 This is accomplished with the *git commit* command:

-	$ git commit -am "Changed welcome message."
+	git commit -am "Changed welcome message."

-Now that our code has been committed to our local repository, we need to push those changes up to our repository that is located on the node host.
+Now that our code has been committed to our local repository, we need to push those changes up to our repository that is located on the node host:

-	$ git push
+	git push

 You should see the following output:

 	Counting objects: 7, done.